WinThant16/WinThant16/README.md

 ### CS @ USC

 👋 Currently I'm a Computer Science grad student at the University of Southern California.
-I earned my undergrad in CS at the University of California, Riverside.
+I earned my Bachelor's in CS at the University of California, Riverside.

 ---